runemalm/OpenDDD.NET/README.md

-## DDD.NETCore
+## OpenDDD .NET

-This is a framework for domain-driven design (DDD) development with C# and .NET Core.
+This is a framework for domain-driven design (DDD) using C# and .NET Core.

-Star and/or follow the project to don't miss notifications of upcoming releases.
+Star and/or follow the project to get notifications on new releases.

-### Goal
+### Purpose

-The goal with this project is to be able to do DDD with .NET Core.

-We couldn't find an existing framework with the features that we required.
-We wanted to be able to autonomously refine and implement the domain model, without worrying about dependencies on frontend teams and other third-party clients.

-Another requirement was that it should be possible to build "near-infinitely scalable" applications, based on the *Entity* pattern.

-We also really like the hexagonal architecture pattern and how a software system becomes easier to understand when it's used.

-And so this framework was born.
+Domain-driven design is an approach to software development where focus lies on an ever-evolving and up-to-date domain model.

+By focusing on the domain model, the software is kept up-to-date with the business language.
+This in turns means that legacy code is kept to a constant minimum.
+The code will be kept simple and easily maintained by a small team.
+The production rate is kept at a high.

+Of course there are challenges to domain-driven design.
+This framework aims to support those challenges by providing a tool crafted specifically for the purpose.

+If you're an avid practitioner of domain-driven design, please drop me a line if you're interested in becoming a contributor.

 ### Key Features

 - Domain model versioning.
-- Fully autonomous development.
-- Auto-generated API documentation.
+- HTTP API SemVer2.0 support.
+- Swagger documentation auto-generation.
+- Code generation from domain yaml file.
+- Domain & integration events publishing.
+- Event listeners.
-- Backwards-compatible API support.
+- Migration support.
+- Clear hexagonal architecture.
-- On-the-fly migration.
+- Simple design.
+- Testing framework (xUnit).
+- Extensible architecture (ports- & adapters).
+- Full code examples.
-- Recommended workflow.
+- Clean code.

+### Ports & Adapters

+The list of ports and the implementations implementing them are constantly growing.

+Among the adapters we currently support are PostgreSQL, RabbitMQ, Azure ServiceBus & Application Insights, MailChimp, Sendgrid and more.

+If you find there's a specific technology you'd like to see as an adapter in the framework, please leave a recommendation, or perhaps a pull request.
+All ports have a clearly defined interface and the documentation contains [a section on implementing ports](...).

 ### Design Patterns

-The framework is based on the following design patterns:
+The following are the framework's foundational design patterns:

 - [Domain-Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)
 - [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/)